cmower/ik_ros/README.md

 following describes the parameters required for each individual IK interface and the format for the setup message.

+EXOTica specifies the IK using an XML configuration file.
+This means that the `reset` method must be tailored to each configuration.
+A base EXOTica class is implemented in `ik_ros/src/ik_ros/exotica.py`.

 ## `ik_node.py`

 The following sections apply to all IK interfaces.